 John Dies at the End, for obvious reasons.
 Subverted in that John is the only main character who doesn't die at the end, He instead opts to die at the start.
 They get better.

-At the beginning of Markus Zusak's The Book Thief, the narrator Death tells us that Liesel's story, chronicled in her diary, ends with her surrounded by ruins, howling.
+At the beginning, the narrator Death says that Liesel's story, chronicled in her diary, ends with her surrounded by ruins, howling.
 However, Death's description of the scene is vague enough for the later full narrative of the same scene to still pack quite an emotional punch.

 Bertolt Brecht's The Resistable Rise of Arturo Ui makes interesting use of this trope.
 The play is deliberately shown to be an allegory for Adolf Hitler's rise to power, so the audience already knows how the story will end.
 The focus thereon in is on how he came to power — and how easily it could have been prevented.
 Didactic, but very worth it.

 The introduction to Cordwainer Smith's novel Norstrilia ends with the following words:

 He gets away.
 He got away.
 See, that's the story.
 Now you don't have to read it.
 Except for the details.
 They follow.

 Anyone with a smidgeon of knowledge about European history already knows Napoleon fails to conquer Russia in War and Peace.
 The whole book is more about why he failed.
 In case you didn't know Napoleon tried to invade Russia before reading the book, the philosophical asides mention it often enough.

 Fate/Zero is (almost certainly) written under the assumption that readers are already familiar with Fate/stay night, which it's a prequel to.
 The knowledge of how it all turns out (hint: not happy) adds to the sense of tragedy.
 Not to mention that if you read it first you'll get most of Fate/stay night's plot twists spoiled in the prologue.
 Discussed by the author in the end of Volume 1.